wessenstam/gts21/cicd/phase2/phase2.rst

 But first - your most important tool is your development environment!

 In creating the initial containerized version of Fiesta, we used a command line text editor (ex. **vi** or **nano**) to manipulate files.
-While these tools can certain do the job, as we've seen, this method is not exactly easy, or efficient to modify files on a large scale.
+While these tools can certainly do the job, as we've seen, this method is not exactly easy, or efficient to modify files on a large scale.

 In this exercise, we'll graduate to **Visual Studio Code**. **Visual Studio Code** is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.